|

 over the use of the MineLab on its own (when all metal indications

-demining refers to the "safety" of the operator/deminer and
+Demining refers to both the safety of the operator/deminer and

-(crucially) the "safety" of the eventual end-users of the cleared
+(crucially) the safety of the eventual end-users of the land that will be declared searched and cleared, so safe to use.

 In